codelifeliwan/codelifeliwan.github.io/_posts/2016-07-03-styles-for-simple-1.md

 ---
 layout: post
-title:  "旧文章链接（共千篇）-Old Posts links(about 1000 posts)"
+title:  Styles at a glance
-category: Old Posts
+category: jekyll
-description: 所有原来博客的文章链接，请查询...
+description: Simple is a beautiful but functional jekyll theme.
+The font-type setting looks really good when writers use CJK mixed with English.
 ---

 Simple is a beautiful but functional jekyll theme.
 The font-type setting looks really good when writers use CJK mixed with English.